federicoperezmarina/201_mongodb_performance/README.md

 ### Aggregation Joins
 We should take care with the order of the joins because depending on it can take more or less time.

+To decide the join order, we should follow:

+1. You should try to reduce the amount of data to be joined as much as possible before the join.
+So if one of the collections is to be filtered, that collection should come first in the join order.

+2. If you only have an index to support one of the two join orders, then you should use the join order that has the supporting index.

+3. If the preceding two criteria are met for both join orders, then you should try to join from the smallest collection to the largest collection.

 ### Aggregation Memory Utilization

 ### Sorting in Aggregation Pipelines